 Locate the video When Things Seem Impossible for Day 1.
 You can obtain this video from Deeper Roots Publications or New Tribes Mission (see the Bibliography).
-You may also be able to borrow it from a church library or rent it from a Bible bookstore.
+You may also be able to borrow it from a church library or rent it from a Bible book store.
 Note: This is an excellent video, and one you should have in your school library.
 Copy the Viewing Guide questions from the Appendix pages for Lesson 1.

-On Day 5, you will need poster board and markers (or colored pencils, etc.) for your student(s).
-Buy the standard size poster board and, if desired, cut it in half.
-If you wish, you can make this an art lesson.
+On Day 5, you will need poster board and markers (or colored pencils, etc.) for each pair of students.
+Buy the standard size poster board and, if desired, cut each one in half.
+If you wish, coordinate this lesson with the art teacher.
 On Day 6 you will need a sponge, a tray to lay it on, and some water you can pour on it.
-For Day 7, copy the Honor Roll certificate from the Appendix pages for Lesson 1 for your student(s).
+For Day 7, copy the Honor Roll certificate from the Appendix pages for Lesson 1.
+You will need one for each student.
 In addition, copy the verses from the Appendix pages for Lesson 1.
-(Note: A game of charades is planned.
-You may wish to play this game as a family or invite friends for this activity, but it is also reasonable for just you and your student(s) to act out these characters from the Bible.)
+Cut them apart in order to have one verse for each group.
 For Day 8, you need some mustard seeds.
 You may find them in the spice section of your grocery store, or you may look in a garden center for a package of seeds.
-By Day 10, copy the words of the song Trust and Obey from the Appendix pages.
-Also, you need a touchstone, an object of gold or silver, and a nickel.
+By Day 10, try to have the student newspapers finished to share in class and copy the words of the song Trust and Obey from the Appendix pages.
+Also, you need a touchstone,\ an object of gold or silver, and a nickel.